arobase-che/remark-attr/README.md

 ###### `options.allowDangerousDOMEventHandlers`

-Whether to allow the use of `on-*` attributs.
+Whether to allow the use of `on-*` attributes.
 They are depreciated and disabled by default for security reason.
 Its a boolean (default: `false`).
 If allowed, DOM event handlers will be added to the global scope.

 ###### `options.elements`

 The list of elements witch the attributes should be parsed.
-It's a list of string, a sublist of `SUPPORTED_ELEMENTS`.
+It's a list of string, a sub-list of `SUPPORTED_ELEMENTS`.

 ###### `options.extend`

-An object that extends the list of attributs supported for some elements.
+An object that extends the list of attributes supported for some elements.

 Example :